SSENSE/node-cucumber-testrail-sync/README.md

 ## Philosophy

+At [SSENSE](https://github.com/SSENSE), we strive to deliver high quality on every project.

-`Cucumber TestRail Sync` has been developed with 2 main goals:
+With that perspective, `Cucumber TestRail Sync` has been developed with 2 main goals:

 1. Have a single source of truth for test cases (TestRail)